samuraichan/projects/starterPagination/README.md

     git clone https://github.com/samuraichan/projects
     cd projects/starterPagination
-    mvn tests (7 successful tests should run)
+    mvn tests (23 successful tests should run)

 Next Steps:
-    1. more unit tests to be written to test filtering mechanism
+    1. more unit tests to be written to test DataTableOutput mechanism
-    2. use JPA instead of MyBatis(??)
+    2. more unit tests to start testing postgres LIMIT and OFFSET (see how this will integrate with datatables API - specifically what params that will send upon pagination)